cs1302uga/cs1302-ce14/README.md

    for compiled code.
 Make sure you compile the classes in the proper order considering the dependencies.
    If you encounter any compilation errors, then fix them as you go.
 Be sure to note interesting errors in your notes for future reference.

+1. Commit the changes to your local copy of the exercise repository.
+   Be sure to include a good log message.

 1. Write and document a `Driver` class in the `cs1302.ce14` package.
 The `main` method should adaquately demonstrate that your `nullCheck` method only accepts references that are either all